ndkv/tourism-yes/README.md

     http://simeon.cartodb.com/api/v2/sql?q=SELECT count(*) FROM nature_areas

+Getting all buildings with an empty ```tourism``` tag is done as

+    http://simeon.cartodb.com/api/v2/sql?q=SELECT * FROM buildings WHERE tourism ISNULL

 CartoDB runs on PostGIS which means you can do nifty geo stuff like

     http://simeon.cartodb.com/api/v2/sql?q=SELECT ST_Area(the_geom) FROM nature_areas LIMIT 10